MohammadrezaPourreza/Spider2/spider2/README.md

-# Spider2-World
+# Spider 2.0

-Spider2-World is a challenging code generation benchmark that requires writing SQL (primarily), Python, and Command Line commands to solve problems. 😊
+Spider 2.0 is a challenging code generation benchmark that requires writing SQL (primarily), Python, and Command Line commands to solve problems. 😊

 #### Query-level Task
-We transform almost all examples Spider2 into Spider2-World.
-The most distinctive feature is that it doesn't provide predefined schema information; the methods need to explore the database automatically and interactively write SQL.
+The most distinctive feature, compared to classic text-to-SQL, is that it doesn't provide predefined schema information; the methods need to explore the database automatically and interactively write SQL.
 (Somewhat similar to the setting in [`Intercode`](https://github.com/princeton-nlp/intercode))

 #### Project-level Task
 We also propose a new novel SQL generation task based on the **DBT project**, which is a highly realistic SQL generation scenario commonly used in industry development, requires completing a complex data transformation task.
 (Somewhat similar to the setting in [`SWE-Bench`](https://www.swebench.com/).